 ❗ Tip: If two vehicles meet on a narrow road going in opposite directions, the ascending vehicle has the right way.

-❗ If you are traveling with children younger than 18 months, they should be in a child safety seat.
+Children younger than 18 months, should be in a child safety seat.

 ❗ Don’t drink and drive.
 In Switzerland, the maximum blood alcohol content while driving is 0.05%, which is lower than in many other European countries.
 If you are caught driving under the influence, you will be fined, and your license will be revoked.